On June I joined Red Hat as a Senior Software Engineer.

 Don’t push women to management, commercial or administrative tracks (unless they ask for it).
 It is very common to force women to pursue less technical tasks, something men don’t usually experience.
 Make sure you don’t have this bias and sponsor women on the IT track.
 If they survived to be on IT, it is because they want to be on IT.

 Compare the evolution with the rest of your employees.
 Are you giving raises to everyone?
-Don’t forget to add some indicators here, make sure you don’t force women to jump to another job to advance.
+Don’t forget to add some indicators here, make sure you don’t force women to jump to another company to advance.
+Retain the talent by making sure you are being fair.

 Do you have former women employees?
 Ask for feedback!
 They have been there, they experienced it, they are the ones that know why you are leaking diversity.